-Bridal jewellery for a sweetheart neckline: A sweetheart or curve neckline shows off your décolletage and, as such, a pair of waterfall earrings will enhance your neckline.
+Bridal jewellery for a sweetheart neckline: A sweetheart or curve neckline shows off your décolletage and, as such, a pair of waterfall earrings will enhance your neckline even more.
 Alternatively, a simple pendant necklace that matches the dip of the sweetheart can be very flattering.

-Bridal jewellery for v neck wedding dresses: For brides who are confident to wear a v neckline dress, it is recommended to either enhance and draw attention by a pearl drop pendant or to opt for simplicity and instead opt for a simple bracelet.
+Bridal jewellery for v neck wedding dresses: For brides who are confident to wear a v neckline dress, it is recommended to either enhance and draw attention by a pearl drop pendant or opt for a simple bracelet.

 Bridal jewellery for illusion neckline wedding dress: If opting for an illusion neckline, it is recommended to avoid wearing a necklace, which could detract from the detail.
 Instead, it is wise to opt for a statement hairpiece, a jewelled belt or bracelet.

 Colourful statement jewellery should be avoided.
 Instead opt for complexion flattering precious metals (white gold, platinum), pearls, crystals and diamonds, which will reflect and flatter the tone of your dress.
 If your wedding colours or engagement ring is a different colour, a simple stone in this colour in the neck can draw your look together.

 Also, try to choose jewels and a design that will match the fabric and style of your wedding dress.
 As a general rule, classic pearls will enhance intricate lacing and sparkle is best matched with silky fabrics such as organza, chiffon and charmeuse.